Lincoln School Welcomes You To The 2020-21 School Year

 NYS Education Law now mandates that any prescribed medication needed by a non-self-directed student during the school day must be given by school nursing personnel.
 A non-self-directed student means the child is unable to take medication independently in a responsible way.
 Administration of such prescribed medications may not be performed by school staff (teachers, assistants).

 Nurses are not always able to attend off-site activities, such as field trips, due to building responsibilities.
 Also, many times there are a number of classes going to different activities during the same time frame.
 Therefore, any prescribed medication required to be given routinely during the school day or on an "as needed" basis (inhalers, Epipen, bee sting kits, Benadryl) cannot be given by school staff in the event that a nurse is unavailable.
-This means if your child's class goes on a field trip or on an activity off school grounds and he/she need one of the above-mentioned medications, the parent or a designated relative or friend would need to attend the activity.
+This means if your child's class goes on a field trip or on an activity off school grounds and they need one of the above-mentioned medications, the parent or a designated relative or friend would need to attend the activity.
 That individual would be responsible to give the medication to the student and to monitor his/her needs.
 We would need written confirmation of this decision from the parent/guardian of the student.

 If a student has an "as needed" or routine medication in school, it would be necessary for it to be available during the field trip unless the parent and doctor sign a statement indicating that the child would not require the medication during that time.
 If there is no designated person available to attend the activity to administer the medication if needed or there is no written statement from the parent and doctor to indicate no need, that student would not be able to attend the activity.
 We make every attempt to provide nurses for field trips, however, it is not always possible.